What Are 5 Underlying Reasons for Addiction?

 People who suffer from sexual and gender issues may feel extremely low self-esteem due to the stigma surrounding their thoughts and feelings.
 This shame, guilt, and extreme confusion may cause someone to use drugs or alcohol to excess in order to cope with these feelings.
 Drugs and alcohol can also give someone a boost of energy and false confidence, giving them an “excuse” to experiment with their thoughts and feelings instead of doing so in a healthy, positive way.

-Many people who suffer from a co-occurring disorder, such as anxiety or depression, may be prescribed a person with substance use disorderive prescription medication in order to handle their mental health symptoms.
-While these medications can be a very helpful tool, someone may be extremely well-intentioned in getting relief for their symptoms can suffer from addiction quickly.
+Many people who suffer from a co-occurring disorder, such as anxiety or depression, may be prescribed prescription medication in order to handle their mental health symptoms.
+While these medications can be a very helpful tool in the short-term, someone who may be extremely well-intentioned in getting relief for their symptoms can start to suffer from addiction quickly.

 About Cliffside Malibu